troyready/onica-create-2019-serverless/README.md

 #### Add request-unicorn Lambda

-- Add RequestUnicorn section to `serverless.yml` from `lab2/api/serverless.yml`
+- Add new function to `serverless.yml` by copying from `lab2/api/serverless.yml`.
+  - You can copy the whole file, but take a look at it!
 - Copy `request-unicorn.js` from `lab2/api`
 - `sls deploy`
 - In AWS Console, go to API Gateway, APIs, dev-api, Resources, /ride, POST, TEST